 - When you enter BIOS, navigate to Storage tab, and then go to Device Configuration and press Enter

 - Look for your CD/DVD drive under Device Configuration subscreen

-Once you determined that your disc drive is present in BIOS, and that the problem probably isn’t hardware-related, but your disc drive still doesn’t recognize discs, or it’s not show in the File Explorer, preform a couple of actions in Device Manger, and maybe you’ll solve the problem.
+Once you determined that your disc drive is present in BIOS, and that the problem probably isn’t hardware-related, but your disc drive still doesn’t recognize discs, or it’s not shown in the File Explorer, perform a couple of actions in Device Manger, and maybe you’ll solve the problem:

 - Find DVD/CD-ROM drives section and expand it

-- First thing we’re going to is to update disc drive drivers, to do so, check the second solution from this article.
+- The first thing we’re going to is to update disc drive drivers, to do so, check the second solution from this article.

 - If drivers are up to date, next thing we’re going to try is to reinstall the disc drive.
 To uninstall DVD/CD drive, right click on it and go to Uninstall